eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 then the WorkloadControlLoop shall restart the workload.

 Comment:
-If the workload changed in the meantime, there is no need to restart it.
-In case of the restart policy is `NEVER` the workload is not restarted.
+In all other execution states and in case of the restart policy is `NEVER` the workload is not restarted.

 Rationale:
 The restart depends on the execution state of the workload.